 Cat Scratch Disease (Bartonella henselae)

-Cat Scratch Disease (CSD) is a bacterial infection caused by Bartonella henselae, which is generally spread to people through cat bites or scratches.
-Most healthy people do not develop any symptoms, but those with a mild infection usually get better without any treatment.
+Cat scratch disease (CSD), also called cat scratch fever, is a bacterial infection caused by Bartonella henselae, which is generally spread to people through cat bites or scratches.
+Most healthy people do not develop any symptoms, and those with a mild infection usually get better without any treatment.

 CSD facts including how the disease is spread, common symptoms, diagnosis, treatment, and prevention information.

 - Reporting Cat Scratch Disease (Infection Caused by Bartonella spp.)
 Healthcare providers and clinical laboratories are required to report cases to the Minnesota Department of Health.